 To be fair, it is truly a Venice hidden gem, well off the beaten path.
 Most visitors come to Venice for a completely insufficient length of time (in my humble opinion), many for just a day or maybe two.
 It’s a city filled with people checking sights off their list.
 Because of that, I imagine the time it takes to track down this unique, but hidden, building just isn’t worth it to many.

-I, however, and very glad I went, map in hand through the even tinier back streets of the San Marco area.
-Twisting, turning, winding up in the wrong campo, and backtracking to find the correct turn, and finally, finding Campo Manin, and the little turn into a small courtyard where the only thing of note is the Palazzo Cortarini del Bovolo.
+If your decision on where to stay in Venice leads you near the Pizza San Marco area the Scala Contarini del Bovolo will be closer for you, but not necessarily easy to find.
+Map in hand I wove through the tiny back streets of the San Marco area.
+Twisting and turning, I wound up in the wrong campo and had to backtrack.
+Finally I found the correct turn and Campo Manin, and then the turn into a small courtyard where the only thing of note is the Palazzo Contarini del Bovolo.

 To find it yourself, see the Google Map at the end of this piece.